Basic Scrambled Eggs Recipe

 CONTINUE cooking – pulling, lifting and folding eggs – until thickened and no visible liquid egg remains.
 Do not stir constantly.
 REMOVE from heat.
 SERVE immediately.

+Learning how to make easy scrambled eggs can be fun!
 Spice up this easy egg favorite by adding pepper jack and salsa or lighten it up by substituting cooking spray and water for the butter and milk.

 Avoid cast iron.
 Eggs scrambled in a cast iron skillet can turn a greenish shade.
 This harmless but unappealing color change is the result of a chemical reaction between iron in the pan and sulfur in egg whites.